ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

     <iframe width="1164" height="655" src="https://www.youtube.com/embed/AbxPbfODGcs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>
 Not only artificial neural networks are vulnerable to attacks to fool them.
-Our very own brain, you know also a neural network, is also able to be tricked by some of these techniques.
+Our very own brain, a neural network as well, is also able to be tricked by some of these techniques.
 This video shows how such an attack works.

 <div class="responsive-video">